Docking and castrating

 is a bloodless method of tail docking.
 The band cuts off the

-blood supply to the tail, causing the tail to fall off in 7 to 10 days.
+blood supply to the tail, causing the tail to atrophy and fall off in several weeks.

-Some producers cut the tail off before it falls off to prevent
+Some producers cut the tail off before it falls off.

-Banding causes some pain to the lamb, but the pain is short-lived.
+Banding causes some pain to the lamb, but the pain is generally short-lived.

 distal to the ring.
 The use of a local anesthetic, such as lidocaine,